(Download a PDF version)

 - Ask caregivers to look in on the cats every hour to check their progress.
 The cats will be groggy as they recover from anesthesia.
 The anesthesia could have hallucinogenic effects and cause the cats to overreact to normal stimulation or to become aggressive.
 The anesthesia will wear off after about four to 24 hours.
 There should be no signs of bleeding.

 - Caregivers leaving the clinic with cats should receive clear, written instructions and contact information.
 Make sure that caregivers know what to look for in a cat recovering from surgery.
 Provide them with veterinary contact information if a cat is found to be bleeding, vomiting, having difficulty breathing, or not waking up after many hours.

-Provide specific “return” times for each cat depending on their surgery to caregivers.
+- Provide specific caregiver “return” times for each cat depending on their surgery.
 Cats usually can be returned to their outdoor home within 24 hours after surgery, depending on recovery speed.
 Male cats and often females can be returned to the trapping site 12 to 24 hours following surgery, as long as they are fully awake and do not require further medical attention.
 In some cases, females may need 48 hours of recovery, depending on their specific circumstances.
 Caregivers may return nursing mothers as soon as possible, once they completely regain consciousness so they can get back to their kittens.
-Make sure caregivers know how soon each cat can be returned to his or her outdoor home based on the type of care you provided to them.
+Make sure caregivers know how soon each cat can be returned to his or her outdoor home based on the type of care you provided them.
 Cats should be fully conscious, clear-eyed, and alert before release.